Brinton Hall, Melton Constable, Norfolk

 Outside the gardens have been planted for year-round interest, especially trees and shrubs.
 There is a woodland garden, snowdrop theatre, formal lawns leading to a ha-ha.
 The furthest lawn overlooks the parkland (now a county wildlife site), lake and woods.
 There is also an 18th century walled garden used for fruit, vegetable and cut flower growing, an apiary and an orchard planted with a wide variety of fruit trees.

 Displays include fine stone age tools found in Brinton, photographs of important Brereton textiles, e g the Anna Margaretta bedhangings, Roman coins and materials consistent with a Roman villa, and the story of Nelson’s staircase.
 There are also several book illustrations, posters, photographs and paintings by Dick Bagnall-Oakeley, the owner’s late father.

 Visitor enjoy a guided tour of the principal ground-floor and first-floor rooms.
 There follows a guided tour of the grounds, taking in the history of the landscape, overview of the village and church, plus a walk to the orchard and walled garden.
 (Proximity to the bees is avoided)

-Snowdrop and house tour on 5 March includes lunch.
+Snowdrop and house tour in February includes lunch and a long walk over rough ground.
 Outdoor clothing and footwear needed.